ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The *Uni-Directional Remote Attestation over Publish-Subscribe* model uses the same information elements as the Uni-Directional Remote Attestation model.
 Accordingly, Handles are created by a 3rd party, the Handle Distributor.
 In the sequence diagram above, both an Attester and a Verifier subscribe to the topic "Handle" on the PubSub server.
-When the Handle Distributor generates and publishes a Handle to the "Handle" topic on the PubSub server, the PubSub server notifies the subscribers, Attester and Verifier, and forwards ("notify") the Handle to them (handle generation phase).
+When the Handle Distributor generates and publishes a Handle to the "Handle" topic on the PubSub server, the PubSub server notifies the subscribers, Attester and Verifier, and forwards ("notify") the Handle to them during Handle Generation.

 #### Evidence Generation and Appraisal